vitalif/vitastor/README.md

 ## Known Problems

-- Object deletion requests may currently lead to 'incomplete' objects if your OSDs crash during deletion because proper handling of object cleanup in a cluster should be "three-phase" and it's currently not implemented.
-Just to repeat the removal again in this case.
+- Object deletion requests may currently lead to 'incomplete' objects in EC pools if your OSDs crash during deletion because proper handling of object cleanup in a cluster should be "three-phase" and it's currently not implemented.
+  Just repeat the removal request again in this case.

 ## Implementation Principles

-- I like simple and stupid solutions, so expect Vitastor to stay simple.
+- I like architecturally simple solutions.
+Vitastor is and will always be designed exactly like that.
 - I also like reinventing the wheel to some extent, like writing my own HTTP client for etcd interaction instead of using prebuilt libraries, because in this case I'm confident about what my code does and what it doesn't do.